Industrias Bachoco (NYSE:IBA) Sees Large Volume Increase

-Shares of Industrias Bachoco, S.A.B. de C.V.
-(NYSE:IBA – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 2,757 shares traded hands during mid-day trading, a decline of 78% from the previous session’s volume of 12,610 shares.The stock last traded at $41.00 and had previously closed at $43.62.
+Industrias Bachoco, S.A.B. de C.V.
+(NYSE:IBA – Get Rating) shares saw strong trading volume on Wednesday .
+2,757 shares traded hands during trading, a decline of 78% from the previous session’s volume of 12,610 shares.The stock last traded at $41.00 and had previously closed at $43.62.

-Separately, StockNews.com raised shares of Industrias Bachoco from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, March 30th.
+Separately, StockNews.com raised Industrias Bachoco from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, March 30th.

-The business also recently announced a semi-annual dividend, which will be paid on Tuesday, July 12th.
-Investors of record on Tuesday, May 17th will be given a dividend of $1.8966 per share.
+The company also recently announced a semi-annual dividend, which will be paid on Tuesday, July 12th.
+Stockholders of record on Tuesday, May 17th will be paid a dividend of $1.8966 per share.
+This is a positive change from Industrias Bachoco’s previous semi-annual dividend of $0.42.
+This represents a dividend yield of 5.1%.
 The ex-dividend date of this dividend is Monday, May 16th.
-This represents a yield of 5.1%.
-This is a positive change from Industrias Bachoco’s previous semi-annual dividend of $0.42.
-Industrias Bachoco’s payout ratio is 9.22%.
+Industrias Bachoco’s dividend payout ratio is presently 9.22%.

-Hedge funds have recently made changes to their positions in the stock.
-GFS Advisors LLC acquired a new stake in Industrias Bachoco during the first quarter worth $7,188,000.
-Everett Harris & Co.
-CA boosted its stake in Industrias Bachoco by 19.4% during the first quarter.
-Everett Harris & Co.
-CA now owns 151,508 shares of the company’s stock worth $7,078,000 after buying an additional 24,645 shares in the last quarter.
-BlackRock Inc. boosted its stake in Industrias Bachoco by 15.5% during the first quarter.
-BlackRock Inc. now owns 72,285 shares of the company’s stock worth $3,378,000 after buying an additional 9,694 shares in the last quarter.
-First Wilshire Securities Management Inc. boosted its stake in Industrias Bachoco by 0.8% during the first quarter.
-First Wilshire Securities Management Inc. now owns 67,046 shares of the company’s stock worth $3,132,000 after buying an additional 561 shares in the last quarter.
-Finally, Morgan Stanley boosted its stake in Industrias Bachoco by 32.8% during the third quarter.
-Morgan Stanley now owns 38,526 shares of the company’s stock worth $1,702,000 after buying an additional 9,525 shares in the last quarter.
+Several hedge funds have recently bought and sold shares of the company.
+Signaturefd LLC lifted its stake in Industrias Bachoco by 51.2% in the 4th quarter.
+Signaturefd LLC now owns 839 shares of the company’s stock valued at $36,000 after buying an additional 284 shares in the last quarter.
+Advisor Group Holdings Inc. lifted its stake in Industrias Bachoco by 2,441.2% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 864 shares of the company’s stock valued at $39,000 after buying an additional 830 shares in the last quarter.
+Marshall Wace LLP acquired a new stake in Industrias Bachoco in the 4th quarter valued at about $92,000.
+Bank of Nova Scotia acquired a new stake in Industrias Bachoco in the 1st quarter valued at about $292,000.
+Finally, Virtu Financial LLC acquired a new stake in Industrias Bachoco in the 4th quarter valued at about $266,000.

 Industrias Bachoco, SAB. de C.V., through its subsidiaries, operates as a poultry producer in Mexico and the United States.
 The company operates in two segments, Poultry and Others.
 It is primarily involved in the breeding, processing, and marketing of chicken, eggs, swine, balanced animal feed, and other meat products.